-The department is well resourced and we try to make the subject as hands-on as possible - organising trips to spend the day at FSC Juniper Hall to experience real life Biology and a trip to Camber Sands to investigate sand dune succession, where possible.
+The department is well resourced and we try to make the subject as hands-on as possible - organising trips to spend the day at Wakehurst to learn more about gel electrophoresis and the Millennium seed back and a trip to Biology Live to hear current research from famous British biologists.

 We also make use of our beautiful grounds to study biodiversity through sampling.